BETTER! vs OpenText

 The Problem

-OpenText Media Management is one piece of a larger content management empire.
-Buying it often means buying into the ecosystem.
-Customization requires OpenText professional services.
-AI capabilities come through OpenText Magellan, another enterprise add-on with its own pricing.
+There's also the weight.
+OpenText Media Management is one piece of a larger content management empire, and buying it often means buying the ecosystem.
+Deployments run for months with consultants, customization requires professional services, and you lock to OpenText's AI with no option to bring your own models or point your own agents at the library.
 You're not choosing a DAM.
 You're choosing a platform vendor for the next decade.

 The Answer